 For our example, we used a demo website with all sorts of content and a well-known theme, which also includes the usual plugins.
 So exactly what to create good websites.

 We are here for the theme The7 decided.
 It does not really matter which theme you use.
 Main thing it is up-to-date and offers a few settings options for the creation of the website.

 That's what you need for a fast website.

-- a fast web host with experience
+- ones have a fast web host with experience

 - a clean current WordPress

 - the right settings for the web server